FyraLabs/boson/README.md

 ## Usage

-1. Install Electron from your package manager, or download the binaries from the [Electron website](https://www.electronjs.org/) (see note below)
+1. Install Electron from your package manager, or download the binaries from the [Electron website](https://www.electronjs.org/) (see note below), make sure the `electron` binary is in your `$PATH`.
 2. Download the latest release tarball
 3. Extract to `~/.steam/root/compatibilitytools.d/`.
 You should have a directory structure like this:
    ```